eric116/veracrypt-w10-patcher/README.md

 This argument tells the setup where the driver for the encryption can be found.
 This allows the setup to integrate the encryption drivers into the upgrade process.

 To Upgrade you need:
-1. A Windows 10 installation media of the version to witch the machine should be upgraded to.
+1. A Windows 10 installation media of the version to which the machine should be upgraded to.
    * *Usually, the latest version can be obtained with the [media creation tool](https://www.microsoft.com/en-us/software-download/windows10) from Microsoft.*
 2. At least version 1.23 of VeraCrypt.
    * *You can update your VeraCrypt by simply installing the newer version.*